F.A.Q – Canoeing

 You have room for a 55L can fitted on the back of the single-seater kayak and also the possibility to put a waterproof bag on the front of the kayak.

-You have a 55-litre can that is provided to you.
-These boats allow you to load the equivalent of four 55-litre cans.
+You have two 55-litre barrels that is provided to you.
+These boats allow you to load the equivalent of four 55-litre barrels.
 If you choose to take a canoe for 3 adults, you will not be able to take your luggage with you.
 Weight destabilizes the boat and falls are too frequent.
 You will be advised to take a canoe and a single-seater kayak.

 Ideally, limit the number of bags, count one bag per person.
 For small pieces such as duvets or mattresses, make sure to tie them together.